-Sometimes when we have a problem in a certain area, we think that if we hope a little more and wait a little longer, things will miraculously get better.
+Sometimes when we have a problem in a specific area, if we hope a little more and wait a little longer, things will miraculously improve.

-But most of the time things don't change unless we do.
+But most of the time, things only change if we do.

-If nothing changes, we can’t really expect anything to change, right?
+If nothing changes, we can’t expect anything to change.

-If the same beliefs are held, If the same choices are taken, If the same actions are repeated, is it just common sense that we will get a similar result.
+If the same beliefs are held, If the same choices are taken, and If the same actions are repeated, is it just common sense that we will get a similar result?

-This is pretty obvious to most of us but it’s amazing how common it is for most people (including myself) to consistently deal with the same problems, remain frustrated and yet take no new action to change.
+This is pretty obvious to most of us, but it’s amazing how common it is for most people (including myself) to deal with the same problems consistently, remain frustrated, and yet take no new action to change.

 1. Acceptance - Accept that you have this problem.

 Get grounded in a state of acceptance for the problem so you can reflect on it from a grounded state.
 If you are not accepting, you are likely rejecting.

 2. Get clear on what you want - What do you want instead?

 3. Get Response-able - Ask yourself: How can I take responsibility for this?